ga4gh/vrs/docs/source/terms_and_model.rst

   to define an :ref:`Allele`.
 A Sequence that replaces another Sequence is called a “replacement sequence”.
 * In some contexts outside VRS, “reference sequence” may refer to a member of set of sequences that comprise a genome assembly.
-In the VR specification, any sequence may be a “reference sequence”, including those in a genome assembly.
+In the VRS specification, any sequence may be a “reference sequence”, including those in a genome assembly.
 * For the purposes of representing sequence variation, it is not